 Data breaches can cost more than an organization would think.
 IBM Security’s annual study analyzed data breaches and the financial impact associated with them.
 It was found that, on average, a data breach costs an organization $3.92 million.
 That’s an increase of 12% as compared to the last 5 years.
-There are many costs associated with a data breach that can cost an organization money over the span of multiple years.
+There are many aspects of a data breach that can cost an organization money over the span of multiple years.
+The hidden costs of a healthcare data breach can be detrimental to an organization’s success and survival.

 Hiring IT Professionals for Data Breach Response